Publıcatıon Ethıcs Statement

 Publication ethics and publication malpractice statement

-The following are the standards of expected ethical behavior for all parties involved in publishing in journals Southern Caucasus Scientific Journals of Academic Research: the author, the journal editor and editorial board, the peer reviewer and the publisher.
+The following are the standards of expected ethical behavior for all parties involved in publishing in journals of Southern Caucasus Media Group: the author, the journal editor and editorial board, the peer reviewer and the publisher.

 These guidelines are based on existing Elsevier policies and COPE’s Best Practice Guidelines for Journal Editors.